omarsaam9-beep/Sales-Data-Warehouse-ETL-PostgreSQL/README.md

 ---

 1.6 Data Quality Audit (Null Check)
-This step involves a final audit of the cleaned tables to ensure that the imputation and cleaning processes were successful.

-Operations in this Image:

-Null Identification: Executed a selective COUNT query on the fact_table_clean to identify any remaining missing values in the quantity column.

-Validation: This check acts as a quality gate to verify that all transaction records have valid numeric data before moving to the analytical phase.
+Data Quality Auditing: You are performing a "Null Check" on the time_clean table.
+This query calculates the total row count and the number of missing values across all time-related columns (such as date, hour, and year) to verify data integrity before final transformation.

 <p align="center">
 <img src="image/08_Schema_Architecture_Overview.png.PNG" width="900">